 Tonsillitis is not traditionally an illness you associate with babies.
 Coughs, colds, constipation, yes.
 But tonsillitis seems like a grown up illness.

-The condition is most common in children and teenagers, though sadly is also a very real threat to babies and toddlers.
+The condition is most common in children and teenagers, though sadly it’s also a very real threat to babies and toddlers.

 One of the main symptoms is a sore throat, and while this is easy to complain about as an older child or adult, it can be hard to know that a baby has a sore throat if they can’t yet talk.

 While this infection is painful for babies, it’s hard for their parents too.
 Your baby is in such pain that they may refuse to eat even when hungry.
-Baby will cry often, and every time they open their mouth red throat is visible, which can be worrying.
+Baby will cry often, and every time they open their mouth, their red throat is visible, which can be worrying.

 If you think your baby or toddler might be suffering from condition, here’s what you need to know…